 - For a view of the city and beyond, visit the Sydney Tower, 820 feet above the streets.
 High-speed double-decker lifts rocket up to the observation desk in just 40 seconds.

 - And beaches.
 Don’t forget the beaches: Bondi, Manly, Coogee, Balmoral, Tamarama and Palm.

 - The flight time from most international departure cities to Sydney is almost 18 hours.
-Travelers looking for cheap flights to Sydney should book flights on Tuesdays, Wednesdays and Thursdays.
+Travelers looking for cheap trips to Sydney should book flights on Tuesdays, Wednesdays and Thursdays.
 Peak travel times -- during festivals or around the New Year -- will cause flights to Sydney to increase.
-For the ultimate traveler looking for cheap flights to Sydney, book flights on a lesser known airline (Air Canada, Gulf Air and Air New Zealand all fly to Sydney) or better yet, book a flight to Melbourne and make the trek to Sydney via bus or car.
+For the ultimate traveler looking for cheap airfare to Sydney, book flights on a lesser known airline (Air Canada, Gulf Air and Air New Zealand all fly to Sydney) or better yet, book airline tickets to Melbourne and make the trek to Sydney via bus or car.

 Back to top